girijaghali/13.mission_to_mars/README.md

 Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
 * to deploy this web application as a standalone application, mongoDB should be either deployed in Heroku or mongo Atlas can be used. (else the code will be look for mongo local server )
+* In this module I have decided to use the mongo Atlas database.

 * Converted the Jupyter notebook from step-1 into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.